lbrenman/Amplify-Fusion-Unstructured-to-Structured-Classifer/README.md

 The Fusion project export, LLM prompt and test PDF sample files are all incuded.

+A web based dashboard for viewing the structured results in Postgres as well as upload files via S3 and SFTP (for demo purpses) is available [here](https://github.com/lbrenman/doc-classifier-dashboard)

 ## How to Use

 * Download repo